Before you go to leave, be sure to read these 50 essential tips for traveling to Europe that you help you travel Europe like a pro!

 17. Leave the Majority of Your Cash in the Hotel

 While it’s important to have cash available during your trip to Europe, you don’t want to be carrying around hundreds of Euros/Pounds/Franks/etc. every day.
-Leave the majority of your cash in your hotel or Airbnb.
+Leave the majority of your cash in your hotel room or Airbnb.
 Be sure to put it away so it’s not visible.

 18. Wear Your Cash